ioquatix/telescopic-tube-clamp/README.md

 # Telescopic Tube Clamp

-This repository includes designs for a clamp and foot suitable for steel tubing.
-The clamp is designed to fit in the middle of two tubes where one is telescoping inside the other.
+This repository contains parts for building telescopic tube legs.
+It includes a clamp designed to fit in the middle of two tubes where one is telescoping inside the other, and a foot to protect the floor.

 ![Clamp on tube](photos/IMG_7522.JPG)